How to Transfer Assets to a Trust in Virginia

 • Pay any necessary recording fees

-Before completing the transfer, it’s important to check with your mortgage lender.
-Some mortgages include “due on sale” clauses, which could trigger the full balance to become due if the property is transferred to a trust.
+Before completing the transfer, check with your mortgage lender.
+Some mortgages include “due on sale” clauses, which could trigger the full balance to become due if the property is transferred to a Trust.
 An attorney can help you navigate this issue if your lender raises concerns.

 After transferring the property, notify your home insurance provider to update your policy.
-They may request a copy of your Certification of Trust, which is a summary of your full trust document, to make changes to the policy to reflect the trust as the new owner.
+They may request a copy of your Certification of Trust or a summary of your full Trust document to make changes to the policy to reflect the Trust as the new owner.

 Transferring Financial Accounts